Half-million infected worldwide as economic toll rises

 In other developments:

-__ In New York, the state’s death toll jumped by 100 in one day, pushing the number to 385, Gov. Andrew Cuomo said.
+• New York state’s death toll jumped by 100 in one day, pushing the number to 385, Gov. Andrew Cuomo said.
 He added that experts expect the number to increase as critically ill patients who have been on ventilators for several days succumb to the virus.
 “That is a situation where people just deteriorate over time,” Cuomo said.

-__ China said it is temporarily barring most foreigners from entering as it tries to curb imported cases.
-Reports of new infections from inside the country have stopped.
+• China’s National Health Commission on Friday reported 55 new cases of the virus, including 54 it said were imported infections in recent arrivals from overseas.
+Once again, there were no new cases reported in Wuhan, the provincial capital where the coronavirus emerged in December.
+China said it is temporarily barring most foreigners from entering as it tries to curb imported cases.

 For most people, the coronavirus causes mild or moderate symptoms, such as fever and cough that clear up in two to three weeks.
 For some, especially older adults and people with existing health problems, it can cause more severe illness, including pneumonia and death.

-So far, more than 120,000 people have recovered, according to a running count kept by Johns Hopkins University.
+So far, more than 120,000 people have recovered, according to the Johns Hopkins University tally.